- Jul 13

 A drug overdose is a scary and often life-threatening situation.
 An overdose can happen to anyone, whether you’re a first-time user or someone suffering from a prolonged substance use disorder.
-Overdose deaths are now the leading cause of death among Americans under 50 years old.
-It is a medical emergency, and drug overdose symptoms require professional help as soon as possible for the best chance of recovery.
+Drug overdoses are a leading cause of injury-related deaths in the United States.
+In 2018, 67,367 people in the U.S. died from drug overdoses.
+When a person overdoses, it is a medical emergency, and drug overdose symptoms require professional help as soon as possible for the best chance of recovery.

 How Does an Overdose Happen?

 A drug overdose occurs when an individual uses a drug in greater amounts than are prescribed or recommended.
 It can also occur when someone takes a drug in a way that’s not intended — such as snorting or injecting a drug that is meant to be swallowed, or combining a drug with another substance.

 Some overdoses are intentional and are the result of an individual attempting to commit suicide.
 Accidental overdoses happen when an individual takes more of a medication than prescribed, takes a combination of medications or ingests large amounts of an illegal drug to try to get a more intense high.

 Certain factors can increase an individual’s risk of overdosing such as: